 Research indicates that people discount their own opinions and experiences in favor of those of "experts" as espoused in the media.
 The framing of news coverage thus has a profound impact on public opinion, and political decision making as a response to public outcry.
 However, the choice of how to frame the news is typically made to solicit viewership and high ratings rather than to convey accurate and meaningful information.
-This book discusses why people discount their own opinions, how the media shapes the news, when this drives political decision making, and what the effect is on the future of society.
-Issues addressed include: * How powerful are the media in shaping political beliefs/judgment? * How has this power changed in recent years? * How does media influence voting behavior? * To what extent do media opinions affect political decision making?
+The Psychology of Media and Politics discusses why people discount their own opinions, how the media shapes the news, when this drives political decision making, and what the effect is on the future of society.
+Issues addressed include: How powerful are the media in shaping political beliefs/judgment?
+How has this power changed in recent years?
+How does media influence voting behavior?
+To what extent do media opinions affect political decision making?

 Advanced undergraduates, graduate students, and faculty members studying media and politics; students and researchers in political communication, political science, and political psychology fields; students and researchers in communication and psychology.

 The Psychology of Media and Politics George Comstock and Erica Scharrer

 Part I Early Knowledge

 Chapter I – Conventional Wisdom Chapter II – Necessary Corrections

 Part II Press and Public

 Chapter III – The New Media Chapter IV – The Goods Chapter V – Heterogeneous Faces

 Chapter VI – Using the Media Chapter VII – Beyond Politics